 The Best Wearable Monitor: Owlet

 For this one, forget what I said about escaping the same lullaby over and over again.
 As both a blessing and curse, Owlet plays the same song on repeat whenever the device senses something is up.
 This is both good and bad.
 It’s good because you won’t sleep through it.
 It ensures you get up to check on the baby so you don’t go mad hearing the same tune for the thousandth time.
 The downside is that if your baby strays too far from the base, it goes off because the sock gets disconnected.
 We think the good outweighs the bad and it’s still our top pick for safety, ease of use, smartphone application, and of course the much needed reassurance.
+One thing mamas and dadas often overlook when choosing baby sleep products is that it’s not all about your baby.
+It’s also about the reassurance you need that your baby is safe, so you can get a good night’s sleep.
+And this will help with that.
 Check out our full review for more info.

 The Best Swaddle:

 The market for swaddles is vast.
 From Miracle Blanket to SwaddleMe and HALO to aden + anais, there are many options out there.
 And each claim to the best baby soother.
 We love a lot of the brands above and each has its own benefits.
 But the one we ended up using most often is a sleeper pick (pun intended).
 It’s the Nüroo Swaddler.
 And it’s our favorite for a few different reasons.
 One, the material is out of this world.
 It has an almost swimsuit-esque feel and is very breathable.
 Two, it’s super easy to use.
 The simple design means you don’t have to battle with your baby to get him/her snug in the swaddle.
 And three, it grows with your little one.
 There are three pocket sizes that can be achieved with very little effort.
 It’s got it all!
 And if you’re still working on your swaddle technique, we have your step-by-step guide here.